-(This is the first half of the model.)
+(This is the first of what will be four parts to the model.)

 1. What do you mean by a “new/old model”?

 It is a new model because you are unlikely to walk into any church this next Sunday and find the model being used.
 There are some congregations following part of the model, but none I know of using both aspects of it fully.
 Endnote (1)

 It is an old model in that it is probably the earliest model used by the early Church.

 Two recent different studies of the New Testament, which, if put together, can point us toward a new model for being the church.
 The first study comes from work done by a sub group in the academy for Biblical scholars, the Society of Biblical Literature, who looked at what they called “The Greco-Roman Meal”.
 (2) The results of this study gives us insights into the form of how the earliest church gathered and what its internal dynamic, their worship and education, looked like.